-The immediate needs are somewhat alleviated by recent and ongoing construction (Promontory housing, the Gambord Business and Information Technology Building, and both the Student Union and Academic III, which are currently in design), but this construction does not yet meet the needs of the university's current enrollment.
-In order to achieve the targeted enrollment growth to 12,700 FTE, the university will need to significantly expand its building inventory.
+The immediate needs are somewhat alleviated by recent and ongoing construction (Promontory housing, Building 506, and both the Student Union and Academic III, which are currently in design), but this construction does not yet meet the needs of the University's current enroll-ment.
+In order to achieve the targeted enrollment growth to 12,700 FTE, the University will need to significantly expand its building inventory.

-The strategic plan identifies strategies and sets goals that will be met through planning and development.
+The Strategic lan identifies strategies and sets goals that will be met through planning and development.
 These include: